Believe it or not, clickbait thumbnails can make or break your youtube and social media platforms video

 One way this is done is by using a minimalist background, either gray or white, and putting the vibrantly

-colored subject in the middle of the photo.
+colored subject like a naturally picturesque flower arrangement in the middle of the photo.
 Subconsciously, your eyes are led to the center of the

 A great example of this is VPNoverviews’s What Is The Dark Web Youtube video.
 The thumbnail is in